sahbaj/cf7-real-email-validation/README.md

 If NeverBounce replies that's ok, the form is submitted.
 If the address is not valid the user get an error about it.

+**Note**
+- The plugins consider *valid* addresses those that Neverbounce marked *valid* or *unknown*
+- You can activate the *'Consider CatchAll emails as valid emails'* option to consider also valid the addresses marked as *catch-all*

 <strong>Installation</strong><br>